 What was harder to determine was whether the financial advantages of EU membership, such as free trade and inward investment, outweighed the upfront costs.

-As the new British Prime Minister Boris Johnson comes in office with his hard-hitting speeches supporting Brexit, the world is getting ready to see what happen next.
+As the new British Prime Minister Boris Johnson comes into office with his hard-hitting speeches supporting Brexit, the world is getting ready to see what happens next.
 The next voting was supposed to be held on 31 October but we think we need to wait for a little more as the theatrical continues.